rish987/trackswitch-manuform/README.md

 ## Assembly

 Congrats on making it this far!
-The final step is of course to put the electronics and keyswitches together with the printed parts, and to set up trackball and trackswitch assembly.
+The final (physical) step is of course to put the electronics and keyswitches together with the printed parts, and to set up trackball and trackswitch assembly.
 Get your hot glue gun and M2/M3 screws+nuts+washers ready.